6 internet security tips to keep you secure

 - Password must be six or more characters long.

 - Uppercase characters A-Z (Latin alphabet)

 - Special characters (!, $, #, %, etc.)

 In addition, avoid using the same password across multiple sites.

-The first step to removing malware is simply recognizing the signs that something is wrong with your PC.
+The first step to defeating malware is simply recognizing the signs that something is wrong with your PC.
 Signals include unusually slow performance, warnings from security programs you didn’t install, browser pop-ups when no browser is actually open, and much more.

-If you recognize any of these warning signs follow one or all of these options to remove malware:
+If you recognize any of these warning signs, follow one or all of these options to remove malware: